 The upward trend observed in the wastewater viral loads observed since 6th June 2022 is still ongoing as a significant number of areas is positive either to the Fast increase or Increasing trend indicators.
-This augmentation has led to a rise in the areas in High circulation.
-Overall, the wastewater viral loads are steadily increasing.
+This augmentation has led to an important rise in the areas in High circulation.
+Overall, the wastewater viral loads are at high levels compare to the 5th wave ones and quickly increasing.

 Figure 3: The number of areas (among the 42 covered by the wastewater surveillance this week and the 42 normally considered), with positive alerting indicators (black) compared to the total number of areas considered every week in the wastewater surveillance (white).
-Latest results (last bar) are from July 06th 2022.
+Latest results (last bar) are from July 13th 2022.
 The white bars represent the total number of areas considered every week in the wastewater surveillance.
 Before the date marked by the vertical dashed line, the NIBSC standard was used to quantify the SARS-CoV-2 and after this date, the EURM standard was used.

-Figure 4: Localization of the covered areas (grey polygons) by the wastewater surveillance in Belgium.
+Figure 4: Localisation of the covered areas (violet polygons) by the wastewater surveillance in Belgium.
 In each area, the fulfillment of the High circulation, Fast increase and Increasing trend indicator is indicated by a pink, blue and yellow slice, respectively.
 The names of the covered areas with respect of their localization can be found in Figure 1.